-Margo Lanagan wins 2013 Norma K Hemming Award!
+N.A.
+Sulway wins the 2014 Norma K Hemming Award!

-2013 Norma K Hemming Award presented at Conflux 9
+2014 Norma K Hemming Award presented at Continuum X

-The 2013 Norma K Hemming Award for excellence in the exploration of race, gender, sexuality, class and disability in Australian speculative fiction has been won by Margo Lanagan for her novel Sea Hearts (Allen & Unwin, February 2012).
-The award was presented at the Australian National Science Fiction Convention in Canberra on April 27 2013.
+The 2014 Norma K Hemming Award for excellence in the exploration of race, gender, sexuality, class and disability in Australian speculative fiction has been won by N. A. Sulway for Rupetta (Tartarus Press (UK), November 2013).

-The judges (writer and editor, Russell Blackford; editor, Sarah Endacott; writer, editor and publisher, Rob Gerrand; and writer, Tess Williams) arrived at a shortlist of four out of 28 entries.
-They had this to say about the winning novel: “Sea Hearts takes us on a journey through what it means to be male and female, lover and loved, thing and person, and Lanagan’s rich prose goes beyond the fantastical towards new sensibilities and understandings.”
+The judges (writer and editor, Russell Blackford; editor, Sarah Endacott; writer, editor and publisher, Rob Gerrand; and writer, Tess Williams) arrived at a shortlist of six out of 29 entries.
+They had this to say about the winning novel:

 Bill Wright - ASFF Awards Administrator

 Last update: 9 November 2015.